R3BRootGroup/R3BRoot/r3bsource/pspx/README_S515.md

 were not properly read out from its buffer (because the buffer was not emptied properly).
 Nevertheless, a regularity was found in data in terms of shift between PSP data and other detector data (PSP data was correlated with MUSIC data to investigate this).
-The analysis was done and shifts were found for each run (their occurence was marked in terms of WhiteRabbit Master timestamps).
+The analysis was done and shifts were found for each run (their occurrence was marked in terms of WhiteRabbit Master timestamps).

 ------------------------------------------------------------------------------------------------------